 Pecan Shortbread Crust

 • In a small mixing bowl, melt the butter.
-Mix in the sugar, flour, pecan flour, and apple pie spice until you have a cohesive dough.
+Add in the sugar, flour, and pecans and mix until you have a cohesive dough.

 • Press the crust into the bottom of the springform pan, and bake for 10 minutes.
 In the meantime, make the cheesecake filling.